delucis/v3.chrisswithinbank.net/music/_posts/2018-12-13-this-line-comes-from-the-past.md

 > — Renee Gladman, [_Calamities_][cs]

 _this line comes from the past_ was commissioned by [impuls .
-International Ensemble and Composers Academy for Contemporary Music][imp], Graz, Austria, and will be premiered at impuls 2019 by Klangforum Wien.
+International Ensemble and Composers Academy for Contemporary Music][imp], Graz, Austria, and was premiered at impuls 2019 by Klangforum Wien.

 A short statement I wrote for the Klangforum season catalogue can be found [on their website][kf].